2015 Pittsburgh Steelers season: AFC Wild Card Playoffs: at #3 Cincinnati Bengals

 The Cincinnati Bengals' playoff losing streak of 8 straight games nearly came to an end on Saturday.
 After trailing 15–0 in the fourth quarter the Bengals took a 16–15 lead late in the game, but a last-minute field-goal drive led to an 18–16 win for the Pittsburgh Steelers.
 The winning score was set up by back-to-back personal foul penalties against the Bengals.

 Ben Roethlisberger (shoulder) and Antonio Brown (concussion) both left the game with injuries and both teams were penalized a combined 18 times for 221 yards.
-"Big Ben" did re-enter the game with 1:43 remaining in the fourth quarter to lead the Steelers into field goal range for the winning acore.
+"Big Ben" did re-enter the game with 1:43 remaining in the fourth quarter to lead the Steelers into field goal range for the winning score.

 With the win, Pittsburgh moved on to face the No. 1 seed Denver Broncos in the Divisional round at Mile High Stadium.